Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Deployment

-To make it easier for me to test my website in different browers and different devices I deployed my website to Github Pages.
+To make it easier for me to test my website in different browsers and different devices I deployed my website to Github Pages.
 This allowed me to test the website on smartphones, tablets, Windows laptops and desktops, in Windows running in Parallels and on my Mac.

-To deploy the website I followed these steps
+To deploy the website, I followed these steps

 1. Logged into my GitHub account
 2. Clicked on the link for my milestone1 project